OBJECTIVE: For amateurs around the world(DX) to contact JA stations in

 No cross mode, cross band nor repeater contacts are allowed.

-JAs :The number of different DXCC Entities (except JD1) and CQ
+JAs :The number of different DXCC entity (except JD1) and CQ

 QSO with /MM stations is worth for Point and Zone multi but